-No matter what size construction company you are, if you’re contracting in the state of California you’ve either heard about or seen a Cal/OSHA inspection take place.
 There are a variety of reasons Cal/OSHA or even the federal OSHA will show up at your doorstep, such as a programmed inspection, a complaint from a worker on site, or worst of all, a serious injury or fatality.
 In some rare cases Cal/OSHA will respond immediately to a call about an imminently dangerous situation.
 So, when OSHA comes knocking, what do you do.

 Just as preparation of a work plan is a key element in performing safely on the job, it’s also the key to performing well on a compliance inspection and what you say can carry as much weight as what you do.

 Following is a list of things to remember and recommendations for how you should train your people in the field to handle a compliance officer at the jobsite.

 - Verify the identity of the inspector (state identification and business card).
 In advance of the inspection you should have a policy about whether you will require a search warrant or not.

 There are pros and cons to requiring a search warrant.
 Most employers don’t but every employer should consider this issue and have an internal policy.
 If you allow the inspection, let the inspector know that a warrant isn’t required, but a key person isn’t on site and the inspection can’t proceed without them.

 Know who should be talking to the inspector, i.e., safety officer, manager etc. You can ask them to wait a reasonable period (30 to 60 minutes) for the key person to arrive.
 Have the inspector wait in an office.
 Explain that your policy requires the presence of a management representative during an inspection.